Miss North Dakota's Teen

 The Miss North Dakota's Teen competition is the pageant that selects the representative for the U.S. state of North Dakota in the Miss America's Teen pageant.

-Rita Johnson of Williston was crowned Miss North Dakota's Teen on June 7, 2025, at the Bakken Auditorium in Williston, North Dakota.
-She will compete for the title of Miss America's Teen 2026 in September 2025.
+Addison Pringle of Surrey was crowned Miss North Dakota's Teen on June 13, 2026, at the Bakken Auditorium in Williston, North Dakota.
+She competed for the title of Miss America's Teen 2027 on September 5, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.

 Results summary

 The year in parentheses indicates year of Miss America's Outstanding Teen competition the award/placement was garnered.